wmay/euc-safety/_guides/traffic.md

 Idaho stop.
 The law allows Idaho cyclists to treat a red light as a stop sign, and a stop sign as a yield.
-Some preliminary evidence suggests that the law did not lead to more bike accidents, and may even have prevented them.[^idaho] However, the various "studies" I've seen on this topic are relatively informal and not published in peer-reviewed journals, so I don't put a lot of weight on these results.
+Some preliminary evidence suggests that the law did not lead to more bike accidents, and may even have prevented them.[^idaho] However, the various "studies" I've seen on this topic are informal and not published in peer-reviewed journals, so I don't put a lot of weight on these results.
 In any case, data does not show that the Idaho stop is obviously dangerous.

 [^idaho]: "Bicycle Safety and Choice: Compounded Public Cobenefits of the Idaho